stevenbristol/less-js-routes/README.md

 ``` js
 function(r){eval(r.responseText)};
 ```
-This means rjs or any javascript that your app returns will be eval'd.
+This means that by default rjs or any javascript that your app returns will be eval'd.

 * Returns: Nothing.
 Everything happens async so there's nothing to return.